KnownStormChaser/master-weather-model-list/models/nwp_models/regional/canada/rdps.md

 # RDPS (Regional Deterministic Prediction System)

 ## What this model is
-A regional weather forecast model that predicts weather conditions such as temperature, wind, precipitation, and pressure over Canada and nearby regions.
+The Regional Deterministic Prediction System (RDPS) is a **deterministic numerical weather prediction system** used to forecast atmospheric conditions such as temperature, wind, precipitation, cloud cover, and humidity.

-It provides higher resolution forecasts than Canada’s global model and is used for short- to medium-range forecasting.
+It provides higher-resolution short- to medium-range forecasts over North America.

 ---

 ## Who runs it
-- **Organization:** : CMC / Environment and Climate Change Canada
+- **Organization:** Environment and Climate Change Canada
 - **Country / region:** Canada

 ---

 ## What area it covers
-- **Coverage:** Canada and surrounding areas
+- **Coverage:** Canada and the United States (North American domain)

 ---

 ## Basic details
-- **Model type:** Regional
+- **Model type:** Deterministic (regional-domain configuration)
 - **Typical resolution:** ~10 km
+- **Vertical levels:** ~33
 - **Forecast length:** Up to 84 hours
 - **Update frequency:** 4× daily

+---

+## Relationship to other models
+RDPS is now produced as a **regional-domain component of Canada’s Global Deterministic Prediction System (GDPS)** at 10 km resolution, focused on North America.

 ---